 SMM efforts again need to be targeted at the right niche for them to prove effective.

 However, if marketing efforts do span across social networks, then the marketing team should realise that the rules of customer interactions vary from one social network to the other.
-Optimising messages and level of interaction for each network is the key to getting noticed.
+Optimising messages and the level of interaction for each network is the key to getting noticed.

 Social media marketing is all about creating relevant content, interacting with potential customers, and creating a positive vibe.
 An attentive ear and active participation are keys to successful promotional efforts across social networks.